Objectives

 Other consolation prizes

-certificate issued by Environmental Engineering Society of Singapore each.
+All participants will receive a certificate issued by Environmental Engineering Society of Singapore each.